Porous cylinder arrays for optimal wake and drag characteristics

 \section{Conclusion}

-In the present work, we have coupled two-dimensional Direct Numerical Simulations of flow around porous cylinder arrays with a multi-objective optimization algorithm, to study the dependence of drag and wake enstrophy on the relative positioning of individual cylinders.
-In a group of nine cylinders placed in uniform flow, the radial and azimuthal positions of eight surrounding cylinders with respect to a central cylinder are varied by the optimization algorithm in an attempt to simultaneously minimize enstrophy and maximize drag.
-The optimization procedure iterates through several generations until converging to a set of Pareto-optimal individuals, four of which were selected for further analysis: a low-enstrophy low-drag individual (A), a high-enstrophy high-drag individual (D), and two individuals with characteristics in between the two extremes (individuals B and C).
+In the present work, two-dimensional Direct Numerical Simulations of flow around porous cylinder arrays have been coupled with a multi-objective optimization algorithm to study the dependence of drag and wake enstrophy on the relative positioning of individual cylinders.
+In a group of nine cylinders placed in uniform flow, the radial and azimuthal positions of eight surrounding cylinders with respect to a central cylinder are modified by the optimization algorithm in an attempt to simultaneously minimize enstrophy and maximize drag.
+These characteristics are desirable for coastal-defense structures, since low enstrophy is more conducive to promoting sediment deposition and suppressing resuspension, whereas high drag increases velocity deficit in the wake, mitigating the impact of the incoming flow.
+Drag and enstrophy show a general monotonic relationship, which makes multi-objective optimization a suitable approach for attaining the desired conflicting metrics simultaneously.
+The optimization process converges to a set of Pareto-optimal individuals after iterating through several generations.
+Four such individuals were selected for further analysis: a low-enstrophy low-drag individual (A), a high-enstrophy high-drag individual (D), and two individuals with characteristics in between the two extremes (individuals B and C).